– Mild chronic gastritis

 – Invasive adenocarcinoma with lymphoid stroma (see comment)

-COMMENT: Histologic sections of the stomach mass biopsy demonstrate an invasive adenocarcinoma with abundant lymphoid stroma.
+COMMENT: The stomach mass biopsy demonstrate an invasive adenocarcinoma with abundant lymphoid stroma.
 An in situ hybridization for EBV is positive.
 Together, these findings are diagnostic of a gastric adenocarcinoma with abundant lymphoid stroma, a specific type of gastric cancer can be associated with a better prognosis.

 – Well-differentiated neuroendocrine tumor (WHO grade ***) (see comment)

-COMMENT: Histologic sections of the stomach biopsy show a proliferation of nests of cells with round nuclei and stippled chromatin.
+COMMENT: The stomach biopsy show a proliferation of nests of cells with round nuclei and stippled chromatin.
 These cells show strong, diffuse staining with synaptophysin and chromogranin immunohistochemical stains, consistent with neuroendocrine differentiation.
 No necrosis or mitotic figures are identified.
 Overall, these findings are diagnostic of a well-differentiated neuroendocrine tumor.
 A Ki67 stain shows a proliferation index of ***% (***/500 cells counted), consistent with a WHO grade of ***.

 Note: If it is a biopsy, you may opt to report a “provisional” WHO grade (and defer final classification to the anticipated resection specimen).